eclipse-sumo/sumo/docs/web/docs/FAQ.md

   or [osmconvert](Networks/Import/OpenStreetMap.md#osmfilter_osmconvert)
 - a description at which time step (for simulations) and on which edge/junction the problem occurs

+Provide these items either by opening up a [new issue on github](https://github.com/eclipse-sumo/sumo/issues/new) and attaching the files there or by sending the files to the [mailing list](Contact.md)

 !!! note
     If you are using an older version of SUMO, please also report whether the problem shows up with the [latest release](Downloads.md).